2017 Pakistan Super League players draft

 The Player Draft for the 2nd season of the Pakistan Super League was held at Dubai on 19 October 2016.
 A total of 414 players, including Pakistani and foreign cricketers, were divided into five different categories: Platinum, Diamond, Gold, Silver and Emerging.
 The salary-spending cap for a franchise was US$1.2 million, including the signing of players, coaches and support staff.
 Each team was allowed to pick eight foreign and 12 domestic players in a squad of up to 20.

 Player contracts and salaries

 Each player who participates in the PSL is categorized in a group according to their "value", from Platinum class players at the top end through to Emerging class players at the bottom.
 Salaries in the league are generally determined by the category the player falls into.
-During the 2017 Pakistan Super League Platinum class players will earn a base salary of US$140,000, Diamond class players US$70,000, Gold class players $50,000, Silver class $25,000 and Emerging players $10,000.
+During the 2017 Pakistan Super League, Platinum class players would earn a base salary of US$140,000, Diamond class players US$70,000, Gold class players $50,000, Silver class $25,000 and Emerging players $10,000.

 Supplementary players are picked by teams but are not paid unless they join the squad for the tournament at which point their contracts will commence.
 For Supplementary players there is no contractual base salary.